RobRendell/gTove/README.md

         (e.g. if tracking initiative, could hide minis with no initiative value, to limit the table to things in the fight)

 * Elvis operator!
 Should refactor code.
+* Some mechanism to customise the tabletop background from grey.
+"Nice-to-have to fill the tablecloth with either a repeating tile or image or gradient."
+* A customizable hotbar or something to load in some often-used minis or templates for status effects.
 * Nominate an "entry point" for a scenario, where the camera first focuses on load.
 * Change ambient light levels - affect only maps (e.g. light a daytime map with dim blue light to make it look like night).
 Is this worth doing without also adding point lights?